nicolasRossard/Big-data/tp2/part5/README.md

 ### Output final (split by a tab):
 "postID", "title", "tagnames", "authorID", "body", "node_type", "parent_id", "abs_parent_ID", "addet_at", "score", "reputation", "gold", "silver", "bronze"

+### find.py
+Find an author ID or a postID and give the reputation of the author.
+Use output file